d2l-ai/d2l-en/chapter_optimization/momentum.md

 # Momentum
 :label:`sec_momentum`

-In :numref:`sec_sgd` we reviewed what happens when performing stochastic gradient descent, i.e. when performing optimization where only a noisy variant of the gradient is available.
+In :numref:`sec_sgd` we reviewed what happens when performing stochastic gradient descent, i.e., when performing optimization where only a noisy variant of the gradient is available.
 In particular, we noticed that for noisy gradients we need to be extra cautious when it comes to choosing the learning rate in the face of noise.
 If we decrease it too rapidly, convergence stalls.
 If we are too lenient, we fail to converge to a good enough solution since noise keeps on driving us away from optimality.

 ## Basics